 The twisting thermals whipped her around and away before any of the others could react.
 A moment of indrawn breath passed, and they were up, sprinting to follow.

 They rounded the corner into a nightmare of fire and smoke, the roar deafening.
 Great torrents of flame spouted from alcoves set between marble pillars dripping molten stone.
-Tapestries burned.
-The eyes of windows black amid the inferno, flames licking out into the night like burning lashes.
+Tapestries blazed.
+The eyes of windows were black amid the inferno, flames licking out into the night like burning lashes.

 The heat brought Debbi up short, raising her hands to shield her face from the sudden blast.
 Lorlin however, sprung off the wall and over the first line of flame, landing in a roll that barely slowed him.

 They arrived in time to see Willow crash violently into the backs of two women veiled in midnight blue, even as a third climbed in through a window right beside them.
 As she leaped from the lintel, the silhouette of a long curving blade flowing out ahead of her, Lorlin left the floor.

 They collided in midair.